 Children old enough to stand should be screened for scoliosis Idiopathic Scoliosis Idiopathic scoliosis is lateral curvature of the spine.
 Diagnosis is clinical and includes spinal x-rays.
 Treatment depends on the severity of the curvature.
 Idiopathic scoliosis is the most... read more by observing posture, shoulder tip and scapular symmetry, torso list, and especially paraspinal asymmetry when children bend forward.

-At each visit before children start to walk, evaluation for developmental dysplasia of the hip Musculoskeletal system A thorough physical examination should be done within 24 hours.
-Doing the examination with the mother and other family members present allows them to ask questions and the clinician to point... read more should be done.
+At each visit before children start to walk, evaluation for developmental dysplasia of the hip Musculoskeletal System A thorough physical examination of a newborn should be done within 24 hours of birth.
+Doing the examination with parents present allows them to ask questions and allows the clinician to point... read more should be done.
 The Barlow and Ortolani maneuvers are used until about age 4 months.
 After that, dysplasia may be suggested by unequal leg length, adductor tightness, or asymmetry of abduction or leg creases.

 Toeing-in can result from adduction of the forefoot, tibial torsion Tibial Torsion The tibia may be twisted at birth.
 Tibial torsion can be external (lateral) or internal (medial).
 (See also Introduction to Congenital Craniofacial and Musculoskeletal Disorders.)
 External tibial... read more , or femoral torsion Femoral Torsion (Twisting) The femoral head may be twisted at birth.
 (See also Introduction to Congenital Craniofacial and Musculoskeletal Disorders.)
 Femoral torsion is common among neonates and may be either Internal... read more .
 Only pronounced cases require therapy and referral to an orthopedist.
 Asymmetric toeing (toeing-in on one side and toeing-out on the other—windswept appearance) typically requires orthopedic evaluation.

-Preventive counseling is part of every well-child visit and covers a broad spectrum of topics, such as recommendations to have infants sleep on their back Prevention Sudden infant death syndrome is the sudden and unexpected death of an infant or young child between 2 weeks and 1 year of age in which an examination of the death scene, thorough postmortem... read more , injury prevention, nutritional and exercise advice Overview of Exercise Exercise stimulates tissue change and adaptation (eg, increase in muscle mass and strength, cardiovascular endurance), whereas rest and recovery allow such change and adaptation to occur ( 1)... read more , and discussions of violence Violence Adolescence is a time for developing independence.
-Typically, adolescents exercise their independence by questioning or challenging their parents' (or guardians') rules, which at times leads... read more , firearms, and substance abuse Drug and Substance Use in Adolescents Substance use among adolescents ranges from sporadic use to severe substance use disorders.
+Preventive counseling is part of every well-child visit and covers a broad spectrum of topics, such as recommendations to have infants sleep on their back Prevention Sudden unexpected infant death (SUID) is a term used to describe any unexpected and sudden death in a child less than 1 year of age, which often occurs during sleep or in the infant's sleep... read more , injury prevention, nutritional and exercise advice Overview of Exercise Exercise stimulates tissue change and adaptation (eg, increase in muscle mass and strength, cardiovascular endurance), whereas rest and recovery allow such change and adaptation to occur ( 1)... read more , and discussions of violence Violence Adolescence is a time for developing independence.
+Typically, adolescents exercise their independence by questioning or challenging their parents' (or guardians') rules, which at times leads... read more , firearms, and substance use Drug and Substance Use in Adolescents Substance use among adolescents ranges from sporadic use to severe substance use disorders.
 The acute and long-term consequences range from minimal to minor to life threatening, depending on... read more .